blacksnowmartin/PropControl/README.md

 An advanced system to track rent payments easing the work of property agents.
 And also an interface where the tenants can pay their rent and view their history of payments.

-An improved version that is Web3 is on its way.
+Planning to have an improved version that is fully Web3 and is ongoing .

 ## Blaksnow Martin 2024©